mcbut/MinecraftBut/README.md

 ## Contributing
 If you modify this plugin in any positive way please consider submitting your changes as a pull request.
 After all, this is open-source.
+If you find a bug please submit an issue describing the bug.

 ## Donate
 I don't expect anyone to really donate, but I have put time into this plugin so it would be dope if I made something back from it.